LN57421/LN57421/README.md

 - An undergraduate Student major in Computer Science.
 - 🌱 Currently working in South University of Science and Technology, China.
 - 💬 Ask me questions about repositories by e-mail at 12110416@mail.sustech.edu.cn.
-- ⭐ Following by Jiang Liu to work on Deep Learning for Medical Imaging in iMed, Shenzhen.
+- ⭐ Following by pro.
+Liu Jiang to work on Deep Learning for Medical Imaging in iMed, Shenzhen.
 - ⚡ Can send me message if you have any problem about Sustech courses below.

 ### About me

 > ***Just an ordinary student***
+I have no P/F course, all the courses score >= 86.

 Here are some of the useful course I'v learned.
-I have no P/F course, all the courses score >= 86.

 - CS102A Introduction to Computer Programming A:  Score `98`
 - MA102B Calculus I A：Score `88`